Tag Questions ESL Games, Activities and Worksheets

 It's true, isn't it?

 In this insightful tag questions game, students write and ask tag questions in order to confirm true information about a partner.
-In pairs, students complete 12 tag questions on their worksheet in a way that they think is true for their partner.
+To begin, in pairs, students complete tag questions in a way that they think is true for their partner.
 Half the questions require a positive response and half require a negative response.
-Students then take it in turns to ask and answer the questions with their partner.
-Each time their partner replies using one of the short answers in the table on the worksheet, the student crosses it off.
+Students then take turns asking and answering the questions with their partner.
+Each time their partner replies using one of the short answers shown on the worksheet, the student crosses it off.
 The aim of the game is to cross out as many answers as possible.
 To cross off all the answers, every question must be true for their partner.
 The student who crosses off the most answers in each pair wins.

 It's true, isn't it?
 Preview